woozay/woozay.github.io/pixel-houses.md

 <img src="/images/bungalow.png" width="500" alt="Your Pixel House Bungalow NFT" style="image-rendering: pixelated;">

 A green dot means place a window here, with the bottom aligned to it.
 A purple dot means fill this area with the colour specified in the house colour layer.
 A flood fill algorithm is used to do this.
+[NFTPort](https://www.nftport.xyz/) is used to upload the images and json files to IPFS.
+It is also used for minting.